The Art of FFXVI – Valisthean Texts

 Leechdoms against aetherborne lithasis, the disease of stone engendered upon a man’s flesh, or hight commonly the Crystals’ Curse.

-Concretion come oftenest of corrupt humors after exposure to surfeits of aether, at which time the flesh whilom grows swarthy.
+Concretion comes oftenest of corrupt humors after exposure to surfeits of aether, at which time the flesh whilom grows swarthy.
 To assess severity and progress of the disease, with frequent scarifying, whilom with mickle, whilom with slight, wean and draw calculus from the affected place.
 Should the excrescence be [scratched out] purulent, the patient is not to be let blood on a vein, but rather be tended with potions of a perfluent and calming nature applied inwardly, with which senses might be deadened.

 Let the sufferer drink this for sixteen mornings, more if there be need of it, and let him partake in neither milk of the stolas, nor the flesh of bo, be it wild or domesticke, nor fresh wyrm, nor fresh [scratched out] aldgoat, nor aught of that with armor of chitin or shells as the adamantoise, and by no means let him draw of the foul smoke of tabac.